KyleVandenbossche/react/README.md

 # react
-This is the Javascript repo of the 2023AH Grand Circus Bootcamp in Detroit, Michigan.
+This is the React repo of the 2023AH Grand Circus Bootcamp in Detroit, Michigan.
-Here you will find the exercises completed for the Javascript portion of class.
+Here you will find the exercises completed for the React portion of class.